adamransom/enigma/README.md

 A small Enimga (I/M3) emulator written in Rust.
-I plan to add the ability to "crack" the Enigma in various ways soon.

 ### Usage